On the Uniform Computational Content of Computability Theory: The Cohesiveness Problem

 \section{The Cohesiveness Problem}

 In this section we want to discuss some properties of the cohesiveness problem.
 A set $X\In\IN$ is called {\em cohesive} for a sequence $(R_i)_i$ of sets $R_i\In\IN$ if it is infinite and for each $i\in\IN$ we have $X\In^*R_i$ or $X\In^*(R_i)^{\rm c}$.
-Here we write $X\In^*Y$ if $X\setminus Y$ is finite, i.e., if $X$ is included in $Y$ up to at most finitely many exceptions.
-One can prove that for every sequence of $(R_i)_i$ of sets there is always a cohesive set $X$.
+Here we write $X\In^*Y$ if $X\setminus Y$ is finite, i.e., if $X$ is included in $Y$ with only finitely many exceptions.
+One can prove that for every sequence $(R_i)_i$ of sets there is always a cohesive set $X$.

 \begin{definition}[Cohesiveness Problem] By $\COH:(2^\IN)^\IN\mto2^\IN$ with

 we denote the {\em cohesiveness problem}. \end{definition}